beatethies/beatethies.github.io/README.md

 ## WELCOME!

-I am an applied microeconomist with main research interests in environmental and labor economics.
 I am an Assistant Professor in the Department of Economics at the [University of Vienna](https://econ.univie.ac.at/).
-I received my PhD in Economics from the [University of Mannheim](https://www.vwl.uni-mannheim.de/en/) in June 2023.
+Prior to that, I did my PhD in Economics at the [University of Mannheim](https://www.vwl.uni-mannheim.de/en/).
+My main research interests are in environmental and labor economics.
 <br/>
 <br/>
 Find my [CV here](https://beatethies.github.io/CV_BT.pdf) and feel free to contact me at [beate[dot]thies[at]univie.ac.at](mailto:beate.thies@univie.ac.at).  <br/>